-- 1. Create the match list (see Match lists on page 43) you want to match license plates against. - 2.
+- 1. Create the match list (see Add new match lists on page 45) you want to match license plates against. - 2.
 Add and configure your LPR camera(s) (see Add LPR camera on page 32). - 3.
 In the Site Navigation pane > Alarms, right-click Alarm Definitions and select Add new to create a new alarm. - 4.
 The Alarm definition information window appears.
-Select the relevant properties (see Alarm definitions for LPR on page 53). - 5.
+Select the relevant properties (see Alarm definitions for LPR on page 54). - 5.
 Save your changes. - 6.
-Configure the alarm data settings for LPR (see Alarm data settings for LPR on page 54).
+Configure the alarm data settings for LPR (see Alarm data settings for LPR on page 55).